hifarer/vueditor/readme.md

   ],
   mode: 'iframe', // default or iframe
   iframePath: './iframe/page.html',  // specify iframePath if mode is iframe
-  assetsPath: '/Vueditor/dist', // need to be absolute path
+  assetsPath: '/dist', // need to be an absolute path
   fileuploadUrl: ''
 };
 ```

-2.add the following stylesheets and scripts to you page, then set width and height to the container that you want to initial Vueditor with.
+* add the following listed stylesheets and scripts to you page, then set width and height to the container that you want to initial Vueditor with.
 ```
 <!DOCTYPE html>
 <html lang="en">